-Local Authority in which the child is resident Contact details Out of hours/ Weekend resident Access and Reponses Team VVCCRCIIG South Gloucestershire T: 01454 866000 - Monday to Thursday 9.00 - 5.00, 4.30 on Friday E: accessandresponse@southglos.gov.uk W: Access and Response Teams (ART) South Gloucestershire Council (southglos.gov.uk) Emergency Duty Team Single Point of Access Duty ream North Somerset T: 01275 888 808 -Monday-Thursday 8.45am-5pm, Friday 8.45am-4.30pm W: Children, young people and families North Somerset Council (n-somerset.gov.uk) 01454 615165 Children's Social Work Services Bath and North East Somerset (BANES) T: 01225 396312 or 01225 396313 Mon-Thurs 8:30am to 5pm, Friday 08:30-4:30pm E: ChildCare Duty@bathnes.gov.uk W:Report a concern about a child Bath and North East Somerset Council (bathnes.gov.uk)
+Local Authority in which the child is resident Contact details Out of hours/ Weekend South Gloucestershire Access and Response Team Ol454 866000 - Monday to Thursday 9.00 - 5.00, 4.30 on Friday accessandresponse@southglos.gov.uk Website: Access and Response Teams (ART) South Gloucestershire Council (southglos.gov.uk) North Somerset Single Point of Access • 01275 888 808 - Monday-Thursday 8.45am-5pm, Friday 8.45am-4.30pm Website: Children, young people and families North Somerset Council (n-somerset.gov.uk) Emergency Duty Team 01454 615165 Bath and North East Somerset (BANES) Children's Social Work Services O1225 396312 or 01225 396313 weekdays, 8.30am to 5pm, except Fridays when we're closed from 4.30pm ChildCare_Duty@bathnes.gov.uk Website: Report a concern about a child Bath and North East Somerset Council (bathnes.gov.uk)

-Appendix C - Dealing with a disclosure of abuse
+Appendix C - Dealing with a disclosure of abuse, neglect or exploitation

-When a child tells me about abuse they have suffered, what must I remember?
+When a child tells me about abuse, neglect or exploitation they have suffered, what must I remember?

 - Stay calm. - Do not communicate shock, anger or embarrassment. - Reassure the child.
 Tell them you are pleased that they are speaking to you. - Never promise confidentiality.
 Assure them that you will try to help but let the child know that you may have to tell other people in order to do this.
 State who this will be and why. - Encourage the child to talk but do not ask "leading questions" or press for information.
 Use 'Tell Me, Explain to me, Describe to me' (TED) questioning. - Listen and remember. - Check that you have understood correctly what the child is trying to tell you. - Praise the child for telling you.
-Communicate that they have a right to be safe and protected. - It is inappropriate to make any comments about the alleged perpetrator . - Be aware that the child may retract what they have told you.
+Communicate that they have a right to be safe and protected. - It is inappropriate to make any comments about the alleged offender. - Be aware that the child may retract what they have told you.
 It is essential to record all you have heard. - At the end of the conversation, tell the child again who you are going to tell and why that person or those people need to know. - As soon as you can afterwards, make a detailed record of the conversation using the child's own language.
 Include any questions you may have asked.
 Do not add any opinions or interpretations.

-NB It is not education staff's role to seek disclosures.
+NB It is not the education staff's role to seek disclosures.
 Their role is to observe that something may be wrong, ask about it, listen, be available and try to make time to talk.

-The 5 'R's are helpful in understanding what professional's duties are in relation to responding to an incident.
+• The 5 'R's are helpful in understanding what professionals' duties are in relation to responding to an incident.